Doc Brown's Chemistry Qualitative Methods of Analysis Revision Notes

 gives a blue/turquoise ppt.

-of copper(II) hydroxide, which dissolves in excess ammonia to give a deep blue solution of an ammine complex, but copper(II) hydroxide is NOT soluble in excess NaOH.
+of copper(II) hydroxide with ammonia or sodium hydroxide, which dissolves in excess ammonia to give a deep blue solution of an ammine complex, but copper(II) hydroxide is NOT soluble in excess NaOH.

 Cu(OH)2(s) + 4NH3(aq) ==> [Cu(NH3)4]2+(aq) + 2OH–(aq)